Rico Rodriguez (actor)

-Rico Rodriguez II (born July 31, 1998) is an American actor.
-He is best known for his role as Manny Delgado on the ABC sitcom Modern Family, which ran for eleven seasons from 2009 to 2020.
+Rico Rodriguez (born July 31, 1998) is an American actor.
+He is best known for his role as Manny Delgado on the ABC sitcom Modern Family (2009–2020).
 He received several Screen Actors Guild Awards for his performance.
-He has also appeared in numerous other television shows and movies, both as himself and other characters, before, during, and after the show's run, such as Epic Movie, Endgame, El Americano: The Movie, and Nickelodeon's The Substitute and Unfiltered.
+He has also appeared in numerous other television shows and movies—both as himself and other characters—before, during, and after the show's run, such as Epic Movie, Endgame, El Americano: The Movie, and Nickelodeon's The Substitute and Unfiltered.

 Early life

-Rico Rodriguez II was born in Bryan, Texas, the son of Diane and Roy Rodriguez, who owned Rodriguez Tire Service.
-His siblings are brothers Ray and Roy Jr., and sister Raini Rodriguez, who is an actress.
+Rodriguez was born in Bryan, Texas, the son of Diane and Roy Rodriguez, who owned Rodriguez Tire Service.
+His siblings are brothers Ray and Roy Jr. and sister Raini Rodriguez, who is an actress.
 He is of Mexican descent.